 For more information regarding the program, view the Microscopic View of Tuscany online brochure.

-For more information regarding the program, view the Advanced Italian brochure.
+For more information regarding the program, view the Educating Young Children with Disabilities – A Global Comparison (new window) program brochure.

 With the constant blare of a 24/7 news cycle and endless pings from Instagram, Twitter and various app alerts, it is easy to become desensitized to the news, and yet it has become increasingly important to adopt a broader global perspective to discern what’s real, what’s right, and what’s truthful.
 Join us this summer where you will be in the role of the reporter, learning how to quickly navigate unknown places, people and points of view.